 Traveling to Mons

-I went to Mons, in Belgium near the French border, to teach a cybersecurity course to NATO.
+I went to Mons to teach a cybersecurity course to NATO.
+It's in Belgium near the French border.
 Mons is an interesting city with a beautiful old town square.
 It's surprising that it doesn't get more visitors.
 And, I was getting paid to go there!
 Off I went, by plane and train.

-I flew on KLM from Chicago to Amsterdam, changed at Amsterdam from the Boeing 777 to an Embraer E175, and continued to Brussels.
+I flew on KLM from Chicago to Amsterdam, changing at Amsterdam from the Boeing 777 to an Embraer E175, and continuing to Brussels.
 Yes, it made sense to me to switch to trains at Amsterdam, but someone else set up the flights.
-Fine, more KLM/Delta miles to maintain the elite status.
+Fine, it's more KLM/Delta miles to maintain the elite status.

 The Brussels airport has a train station below ground.
 It's easy to buy tickets, but then you have to be careful to watch for your train.

-Belgium uses both Dutch and French; Dutch to the north of Brussels (where the airport is) and French to the south.
-Brussels, as we call it in English, is Brussel in Dutch and Bruxelles in French.
+Belgium uses both Flemish and French; Flemish to the north of Brussels (where the airport is) and French to the south.
+Brussels, as we call it in English, is Brussel in Flemish and Bruxelles in French.
 Those two names are pronounced basically the same.

 Mons is the local name for my destination, in the French-speaking part.
-But in Dutch it's called Bergen, a totally different name.
+But in Flemish it's called Bergen, a totally different name.

-The information panels in the train station alternate between Dutch and French.
-But since the airport is to the north, they spend more time in Dutch.
+The information panels in the train station alternate between Flemish and French.
+But since the airport is to the north, the displays spend more time in Flemish.

 I caught my train!